-University of Tartu (UT) is Estonia’s leading centre of research and training.
-It is the only university in the Baltics ranked in the top 3% of the world’s best universities (QS World University Rankings 2015-16).
+The University of Tartu (UT) is Estonia’s leading centre of research and training.
+It is the only university in the Baltics ranked in the top 2% of the world’s best universities (QS World University Rankings 2016-17).
 Founded in 1632, UT is the only classical university in Estonia.
-There are more than 14 000 students studying at UT (incl.
-1000 international students (2015)) and UT has 3800 employees (incl.
+There are more than 13 000 students studying at UT (incl.
+1300 international students (2016)) and UT has 3800 employees (incl.
 1800 academic employees (190 professors)).
 To support and develop the professional competence of its students and academic staff, the university has 71 partner universities in 27 countries.

 UT includes 4 faculties and 4 colleges.
 Most of UT is located in Tartu, the second biggest city in Estonia; however its colleges are located in Pärnu, Viljandi and Narva.
 Tartu has a population of 100 000, and a fifth of its residents are students.

-Tartu is known as the City of Good Thoughts, Capital of Culture in Estonia and as a lively student city.
+Tartu is a lively student city.
 Each academic year starts with freshman days and the highlights of each semester are the Spring and Autumn Student Days, a week-long festival of events especially for students.
 UT has numerous students clubs and associations, ranging from professional organizations to informal groups.
 For international students ESN Tartu is the main organization that focuses its attention on international students’ well-being.